 When visiting Palenque you have two options for accommodation.
 You can either stay in Palenque town, a 15-minute ride from the ruins, or you can stay in the jungle town El Panchan right outside the site.

 We chose to stay in town as we’ve been caught in the middle of nowhere before, with no transport, or Wifi and limited options for eating.
 However, we’ve heard good reports about El Panchan and it’s convenient if you want an early start.

 Palenque town is much nicer than described by our guidebook and we enjoyed our two nights there.
 To get to the ruins we simply caught one of the many colectivos (small buses) that shuttle back and forth.

 Both areas have their advantages and it’s up to you what suits your needs best.

 2) Chichen Itza

-There’s a constant stream of cars and buses to and from the site.
-Traffic moves at a snail’s pace and is banked up for kilometres along the only road in or out.
+There was a constant stream of cars and buses to and from the site.
+Traffic moved at a snail’s pace and was banked up for kilometres along the road.

 It seemed like the whole of Mexico wanted to see one of the New 7 Wonders of the World.

 So there we were, standing amongst the chaos surrounded by our luggage.
 Not really sure where we were or what to do, and feeling a little foolish.